zacharvey88/pingability/README.md

 - DigitalOcean App Platform
 - AWS Amplify

-## Environment Variables

-No environment variables are currently required for this project.

-## Support

-For questions or support, please contact:
-- Email: alex@pingability.co.uk
-- Phone: +44 7700 900123

 ## License

-This project is private and proprietary to Pingability Table Tennis Coaching.
+This project is private and proprietary to Zac Harvey

 ---